qortmdgh4141/Intelligent-CCTV-for-Port-Safety/README.md

 ### 2. &nbsp; Project Introduction <br/>

-- _The project used a variety of Object Detection and Action Recognition Models based on traditional Computer Vision technique and Deep Neural Network._ <br/><br/>
+- _The project used a variety of object detection and action recognition models based on traditional computer vision technique and deep neural network._ <br/><br/>

 - _Based on these deep learning models, the following algorithms are implemented:_ <br/>